MatthewMckee4/course-notes/notes/year_4/computing_science/advanced_systems_programming/notes.typ

 Represent units in the type system if numbers have extra context involved.

-We can think of an example where we are working with degrees in celcius and fahrenheit.
+We can think of an example where we are working with degrees in celsius and fahrenheit.
 We can naively just represent these with float values.
 This can easily result in incorrect calculations.
 We should instead create new types that wrap float values.